myra-grace/project-module-3-slingair/README.md

 window.location.href = '/sdfnaef/wjnvd.html'   --- instead of res.render or res.redirect

 ## To-do
+- Retrieve Scott's flights database.
-- Retrieve seat and user info with confirm button action and retrieve the info in BE to push to clientDataBase array.
+- Push the info to BE to push to Scott's user data base array.
 - A database accessible with authentication that shows all active flights and the info of reserved seats.